Statistic physics in bound state in 3D fermi gas system: Abstract

-The polaron is treated as a long-lived quasiparticle with slow momenta and current relaxation in Fermi liquid phase.
-While in this paper, we discuss the possible realization of SYK physics in a polaron system in non-Fermi liquid phase.
-We reveal the relation between UV cutoff of polaronic momentum $\Lambda_{q}$ and its SYK behavior.
-The SYK behavior of a polaron system has rarely been investigated before, and the relation between the scattering momentum and the SYK physics has not yet been explored before (to best of our knowledge).
-We found that the cutoff $\Lambda_{q}$ directly related to the distribution and statistical variance of polaronic coupling term, which becomes Gaussian variable (or Chi-square variable) in SYK limit (i.e., with a large step number of a fractional distance $\Lambda_{q}^{-1}\rightarrow\infty$).
-Also, we show that the different $\Lambda_{q}^{-1}$ lending support to different phases, including non-Fermi liquid phase and (disordered) Fermi liquid phase, which correspond to ill-defined and well-defined polarons, respectively.
-The case of pair condensation induced by local coupling, which happen at critical temperature, is also discussed in this paper, which we found that it would suppresses the SYK non-fermi liquid or not, depending on whether the on-site coupling is constant or variant.
-We deduce the free energy density and the divergent behaviors of anomalous propagator in this case.
-Finally, we also present a discussion of ensembles of level statistic that depending on which symmetry class the system belongs to, and that can be controlled by the type of disorder. \\ \\
+The bound state is treated as a long-lived quasiparticle with slow momenta and current relaxation in fermi liquid phase.
+In this paper, we discuss the realization of ensemble behavior in a 3D fermi gas system in non-fermi liquid phase.
+We reveal the relation between UV cutoff of relative momentum $\Lambda_{q}$ and its ensemble behavior.
+The behavior of a bound state system has rarely been investigated before, and the relation between the scattering momentum and the physics has not yet been explored before (to best of our knowledge).
+We found that the cutoff $\Lambda_{q}$ directly related to the distribution and statistical variance of coupling term, which becomes Gaussian variable (or Chi-square variable) in limit (i.e., with a large step number of a fractional distance $\Lambda_{q}^{-1}\rightarrow\infty$).
+Also, we show that the different $\Lambda_{q}^{-1}$ lending support to different phases, including non-fermi liquid phase and (disordered) fermi liquid phase, which correspond to ill-defined and well-defined bound states, respectively.
+The pair condensation induced by local coupling, which happen at critical temperature, would suppresses the non-fermi liquid for constant on-site coupling (it is not the case when the coupling be variant).
+Further, when the range of condensation is larger, the homogeneous character will emerge and the thermalization can be observed where eigenstates with higher energy has lower overlap with the low-entangled states. \\